Glasgow High School (Kentucky): Band

 The Glasgow Scottie Band traditionally wears full Scottish regalia as its uniform, and often includes bagpipe players.
 The band was directed by Charles B. Honeycutt for more than two decades; he later became the school's principal, then mayor of Glasgow.
-The band was also directed by Corey Bonds 2014, when Bonds resigned and moved to work at Campbellsville University.
-The band is now directed by Jonathon Holmes.
+The band is now directed by Anthony Thompson, a graduate of Eastern Kentucky University.

 The band participates in marching band contests sponsored by the Kentucky Music Educators Association, Bands of America, and the MidStates Band Association throughout the marching season.
-The Scottie band won the class 3A state championship in 1986 and 2A state championship in 2010, 2012, and 2013.
+The Scottie band won the class 3A state championship in 1986 and 2A state championship in 2010, 2012, 2013, and 2022.

 Academic team

 In 2015 Glasgow High School won the Quick Recall State Championship, known among Kentucky academic competitions as the Governor's Cup.
 The team consisted of Hunter Lindsey, Olivia Kiser, Jacob Cooper, Caleb Barfield, James Dyer, Garrison Page, Anish Patel and Rajeev Nair.
 The team was coached by Todd Garrison.
-In 2017 the GHS Academic Team won the National Academic Quiz Tournaments Traditional Public Small School National Championship, a feat which they repeated in 2018, 2019 and 2021.
+In 2017 the GHS Academic Team won the National Academic Quiz Tournaments Traditional Public Small School National Championship, a feat which they repeated in 2018, 2019 and 2022.